-The Career and College Promise Program offers structured opportunities for qualified high school juniors and seniors to accelerate completion of college certificates, diplomas, and associate degrees that lead to college transfer or provide entry-level job skills.
+The Career and College Promise Program offers structured opportunities for qualified high school juniors and seniors to accelerate completion of college certificates, diplomas, and associate degrees that lead to college transfer or provide entry-level job and/or career skills.
 Academic credits earned through Career and College Promise shall enable students who continue into postsecondary education, after graduating from high school, to complete a postsecondary credential in less time than would normally be required.

 Early colleges, statewide, are rigorous programs in which students can earn a high school diploma and associate degree simultaneously.
 Early college students start in the ninth grade, and can complete the program in five years.
 A-B Tech has two partner early colleges:

-- Buncombe County Early College, located on the main campus of A-B Tech in Asheville
+- Buncombe County Early College, located on the main campus of A-B Tech in Asheville.

-- Madison Early College High School, located in Mars Hill
+- Madison Early College High School, located in Mars Hill.

-For more information, contact advisors at 398-7715, 398-7578, or 398-7516.
+For more information, contact advisors at 398-7715, 398-7144, 398-7484 or firstname.lastname@example.org .